-In today’s fast-evolving agriculture industry, staying current isn’t just about embracing new technology or following market trends.
-It’s also about building meaningful relationships.
+In today’s fast-evolving agriculture industry, staying current is not only about embracing new technology or following market trends.
+It is also about building meaningful relationships.
 One of the most valuable yet often overlooked aspects of professional development is the opportunity it provides to connect with others across the industry.

 More Than Just Learning